A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Day 7 Katha

-Katha built on the bank of Irrawaddy, where on a good water level day, boats operate to Bhamao.
-Despite its small size, the population reaches 27,000, and minorities such as Chinese, Nepalese, Urdu speakers, and Indians as how they referred to me in conversations, share the space of the small town.
+Katha built on the bank of the Irrawaddy, where on a good water level day, boats operate to Bhamao.
+Despite its small size, the population reaches 27,000, and minorities such as Chinese, Nepalese, Urdu speakers, and Indians as they referred to me in conversations, share the space of the small town.

 Before the crack of dawn, farmers arrive in the station with baskets or rice sacks of vegetables to sell in Katha.
-The train ride is not scenic rather riding on a historical journey as George Orwell did.
+The train ride is not scenic, rather riding on a historical journey as George Orwell did.
 The locomotive is old, manufactured in 1964, with two passenger coaches, takes 90 minutes.

 Arrived in Katha around 9 am, I ordered a paratha and tea from the station teahouse.
 It’s pleasant and picturesque to sit here and look at the railway tracks and the enormous shady tamarind tree on the other side.
 But I wouldn’t recommend the paratha.